litowann/image-finder/README.md

 ## NOTE
-To use this application you need to insert your own key for Unsplash API.
+To use this application you need to insert your own access key for Unsplash API.

 ## Example:
 Create .env file at the same level as the package.json file and put your own key into this file.